sdsc-ordes/nix-workshop/README.md

 - `/home` (home directories)
 - etc.

-The
 [`switch-to-configuration`](https://nixos.org/manual/nixos/stable/#sec-switching-systems)
 script also takes care to switch to the new system on a running system and restart the appropriate `systemd` services.

 The next section explains how to build/run & understand a simple NixOS VM setup.

-## Build & Understand a Simple VM
+## Build/Run & Understand a Simple VM

 In this example we are going to build a simple VM with just a user `nixos` and without a graphical desktop environment.